Maria Kirilenko career statistics

 This is a list of the main career statistics of Russian professional tennis player Maria Kirilenko.
-She has won six singles and 12 doubles titles on the WTA Tour.
-At the Grand Slams, in singles, she reached three different quarterfinals; the 2010 Australian Open, 2012 Wimbledon Championships and 2013 French Open, respectively.
+She won six singles and 12 doubles titles on the WTA Tour.
+At the majors, in singles, she reached three different quarterfinals; the 2010 Australian Open, 2012 Wimbledon Championships and 2013 French Open, respectively.
 In doubles, she reached a couple of quarterfinals and semifinals, along with two finals (the 2011 Australian Open and 2012 French Open).
-On the WTA Rankings, in both competition, she entered top 10.
+On the WTA rankings, in both competition, she entered top 10.
 In singles, she has No. 10 as her career-highest and No. 5 in doubles.

 She also left her mark at the national competitions for Russia, reaching semifinals of the 2012 Summer Olympics in London, but lost bronze medal match to Victoria Azarenka.
 However, in doubles, she won bronze medal alongside Nadia Petrova.
 At the Fed Cup, in 2011, with her Russian team, she reached final but lost to Czech Republic 2–3.
-Her biggest title in doubles is the 2012 WTA Tour Championships that she won alongside her compatriot Petrova.
+Her biggest title in doubles is the 2012 WTA Tour Championships that she won alongside compatriot Petrova.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup (Fed Cup), Hopman Cup and Olympic Games are included in win–loss records.